count-null/blog/_posts/2021-04-25-the-security-optimization-of-proof-of-work.md

 ## The Cost to Secure the Price

-However, security doesn't necessarilly need to rise indefinately.
-It only needs to stay above the minimum level required to prevent sucessful attacks.
-If th network were over secured, this would correspond to an undervaluation of the asset (low prices) or unessesaryly high fees.
+However, security doesn't necessarily need to rise indefinitely.
+It only needs to stay above the minimum level required to prevent successful attacks.
+If the network were over secured, this would correspond to an undervaluation of the asset (low prices) or unnecessarily high fees.

-If we view Bitcoin as an efficient system built on true price discovery of free markets, then this theorhetical level of minimum security is unknowable until Bitcoin is sucessfully attacked.
+If we view Bitcoin as an efficient system built on true price discovery of free markets, then this theoretical level of minimum security is unknowable until Bitcoin is successfully attacked.

-Therefore the downward trend in proof-of-work network security is not a path to utter devestation, but rather an optimization of resources seeking to naturally discover the true cost to sufficiently secure the network.
+Therefore the downward trend in proof-of-work network security is not a path to utter devastation, but rather an optimization of resources seeking to naturally discover the true cost to sufficiently secure the network.

-A sucessfull attack will likely crash the price, causing the security to rise dramatically, preventing the attacker from sustaining the assult.
-After which point, any increase in price must coorespond to an increase in fees to maintain a minimum security level.
+A successfull attack will likely crash the price, causing the security to rise dramatically, preventing the attacker from sustaining the assault.
+After which point, any price increase must correspond to an increase in fees to maintain a minimum security level.